navikt/token-support/oidc-spring-test/README.md

 - There should now be RestController available in your app at <app-contextroot>**/local**

+  - Accessing the controller at root you should see list of supported endpoints, some of these listed below:

     - **/jwt** with optional query param subject:

       Returns a signed jwt in its serialized format

     - **/cookie** with optional query param subject, redirect and cookiename:

       Sets the token as a cookie and redirect to where you want to use the token

-  - **/jwtclaims**
+    - **/claims**

       Generates and shows the content of a token

 ## How to use